-Karata is a member of the Avar-Andic branch of Northeast Caucasian languages spoken in Akhvakh and Khazavyurt districts of southern Dagestan in the Russian Federation.
-It has two dialects, Karatin and Tokitin, and is spoken in the towns of Karata, Anchix, Tukita, Rachabalda, Lower Inxelo, Mashtada, Archo, Chabakovo, Racitl and formerly Siux.
+Karata is a member of the Avar-Andic branch of Northeast Caucasian languages.
+It is spoken in Akhvakh and Khazavyurt districts of southern Dagestan in the south of Russian Federation.
+In 2010 there were about 260 speakers of Karata.

-Karata is rarely written and speakers of Karata generally use Avar when writing.
+Karata is rarely written, and speakers of Karata generally write in Avar or Russian.

 Source: З. М. Магомедбекова, Каратинский язык, Тбилиси 1971.
 (Z.M.
 Magomedbekova, Karata language, Tbilisi 1971.)

 Aghul, Akhvakh, Andi, Archi, Avar, Bagvalal, Batsbi, Bezhta, Botlikh, Budukh, Caucasian Albanian, Chamalal, Chechen, Dargwa, Godoberi, Hinukh, Hunzib, Ingush, Kaitag, Karata, Khinalug, Khwarshi, Kryts, Kubachi, Lak, Lezgian, Rutul, Tabassaran, Tindi, Tsakhur, Tsez, Udi